DeltaVerseDAO/.github/README.md

 3) create weighted voting to allow the holders the choice of recieving 22.2% smartBNB rewards or allocating portions of the rewards to marketing and / or development

 a) default setting will be to pay out to the holders the entire sum of the 22% sales fee.
-Market research has concluded that a holder centric smartchain BNB reflections token will be percieved as a <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4#balances">holder</a> incentive. <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4#balances">Holding</a> 22000 <a href="https://deltav.exchange">THRUST</a> is required to recieve rewards, vote, to recieve whitelist priveledges, to recieve airdrops and for other <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4#balances">hodler</a> incentives.
+Market research has concluded that a holder centric smartchain BNB reflections token will be percieved as a <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4#balances">holder</a> incentive. <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4#balances">Holding</a> 22000 <a href="https://deltav.exchange">THRUST</a> is required to recieve rewards, vote, to recieve whitelist priviledge, to recieve airdrops and for other <a href="https://bscscan.com/token/0x969F60Bfe17962E0f061B434596545C7b6Cd6Fc4#balances">hodler</a> incentives.

 4) release next iteration of <a href="https://deltavthrust.com">dAPP</a>